 Turning Last-Generation Technology into STEM Opportunities

-“Lundbeck works to understand the needs of our students and deeply cares about finding ways to support their success,” says Diana Shulla-Cose, president and founder of The Perspectives Charter School Network.
-“With nearly 85 percent of our Perspectives’ students living in some of the most disenfranchised and discarded communities in our country, the Lundbeck IT Buy-Back Program helps close the equity gap by investing in teaching and learning materials for the classroom.
+“Lundbeck works to understand the needs of our students and deeply cares about finding ways to support their success,” says Diana Shulla-Cose, past president and founder of The Perspectives Charter School Network.
+“With nearly 85 percent of our Perspectives students living in some of the most disenfranchised and discarded communities in our country, the Lundbeck IT Buy-Back Program helps close the equity gap by investing in teaching and learning materials for the classroom.
 We are so grateful for our long-standing partnership with Lundbeck.”

 The Lundbeck IT Buy-Back Program helps close the equity gap by investing in teaching and learning materials for the classroom.

-The buy-back program was the brainchild of Dan Stanfield, Lundbeck’s associate director of North America Business Technology.
+The buy-back program was the brainchild of Dan Stanfield, Lundbeck’s senior director of North America Business Technology.
 In the past, the company simply recycled older technology, but Stanfield saw an opportunity to do more for the environment, employees and Perspectives/IIT Math and Science Academy.
 He knew employees would welcome the opportunity to purchase the retired devices, and he suspected they would embrace a charitable giving program.
-Having observed how Perspectives students inspired employees during their many visits to the Deerfield office, Stanfield knew that a donation program for the school was the logical choice.
+Having observed how Perspectives students inspired employees during their many visits to the Deerfield office, Stanfield saw that a donation program for the school was the logical choice.
 “It seemed like a great way to extend our giving to the school, and I knew our employees would appreciate the chance to directly support Perspectives,” he says.

 In fact, many employees choose to donate more than the cost of the device, according to Stanfield.
 That generosity reflects employees’ strong connection to the school and its students.
 The relationship began back in 2010, with funding of infrastructure improvements and a new science lab that provides students a variety of hands-on learning opportunities, including an advanced placement chemistry class.
 Since then, the partnership has grown to include an internship program, college scholarships, career days and an annual school-supply drive.